 - If your toenails are affected, wear well-fitted shoes to cushion them.

 This treatment may make your eyes feel sore, red and itchy (conjunctivitis).
-Your doctor will prescribe eye drops to help prevent this.
-It is important to use these as your doctor instructs you.
+Your doctor can prescribe eye drops to help.
 Always tell your doctor or nurse if you have pain or notice any change in your sight.

 This treatment can increase the risk of developing a second cancer, years later.
 This is rare.
 If a second cancer develops, it is usually leukaemia.
 But the benefits of having treatment usually far outweigh this risk.
 Your doctor can talk to you about this.